 love that’s built Slow over time knows.

 She beams as it spills out from her heart.

 Her Food, her recipes are built from it.

-There’s no question it ripples through the chocolate, whisked smooth and warm on the stove.
+There’s no question it ripples through chocolate, whisked smooth and molten on the stove.

 And can be felt, fully present

 Falling around the table like the descent of fog